 This popular dish is one of the symbols of French culture throughout the world.
-It first appeared in the 19th century and quickly became popular as a small, colorful, round cake with a creamy center between two almond shells.
-A world day is dedicated to it on 20 March.
+It first appeared in the 19th century and quickly became popular as a small, colorful, round cake with a creamy center between two crunchy almond shells.
+A world day is even dedicated to it on 20 March.

 As we are big foodies at Colivys, this day was the perfect opportunity to share our favorite addresses with you!

-Ladurée, the iconic house
+Ladurée: The iconic house

 If there is one house that needs no introduction, it is Ladurée.
 This luxury pastry shop is renowned throughout the world for its macarons.
 Founded in 1862 by Louis-Ernest Ladurée, it has expanded its range to include a wide variety of macarons, pastries, cakes, chocolates and other confectionery, all made using traditional, high-quality techniques.
 It is not for nothing that French people, but also tourists from all over the world, flock to Ladurée‘s Parisian shops to taste these little wonders!